THE 2017 APPLICATION openED on December 12, 2016, with a deadline to apply of April 1, 2017 (late deadline: April 13, 2017, $25 late fee).

 When choosing a media category, allow the function of the work to determine the category rather than the material (i.e., metal furniture should apply in furniture and not in metal).
 For further information, see media definitions.
 When preparing images, remember it is the majority of work that determines media category.
 Do not send booth shots.
 If an individual craft artist wishes to apply in two different media categories, two separate applications using different images must be submitted.
 If only one application is accepted, only work in that medium may be exhibited.
 If an individual is working in a variety of styles within one medium, then he or she should submit only one (five images) application reflecting these various styles.
 If an individual does both one-of-a-kind and production work, for example, images of each kind of work must be shown in the same proportion to be exhibited at the Craft Show.
 Craft artists working together may apply as one if they collaborate on every piece.
 If accepted, they may exhibit only pieces that are a part of the collaboration.

-Email notification will be sent no later than June 1, 2016.
+Email notification will be sent no later than June 1, 2017.
 The top 195 craft artists will be accepted.
 There is no quota system for each category, however, the Philadelphia Museum of Art Craft Show reserves the right to create balance for the show.
-At the same time, 40 craft artists will be placed on a Standby Status list and Show positions will be offered as they become available.
+At the same time, 40 plus craft artists will be placed on a Standby Status list and Show positions will be offered as they become available.

 In addition to the Best of Show award ($1,500), there are nine (9) cash awards ($1,000 each) for excellence selected and sponsored by foundations, individuals and arts organizations.
 These awards are presented at the Preview Party.